-- EMDR uses typically lateral saccades similar to rapid eye movement (REM), while in EMI smooth pursuit eye movements (SPEM) in multiple directions and patterns are an essential part of the therapy. - In EMDR, the eye movements are done as quickly and rapidly as possible, again as this was likely the case in its original form. - EMI on the other hand is much more within the client's tolerance, where the speed and range of the movements is generally much slower, and done at the pace that the client is comfortable with.
+- EMDR uses typically lateral saccades similar to rapid eye movement (REM), while in EMI smooth pursuit eye movements (SPEM) in multiple directions and patterns are an essential part of the therapy. - In EMDR, the eye movements are done as quickly and rapidly as possible, again as this was likely the case in its original form.
+In EMDR there is a use of all kinds of Bilateral Stimulation (Eye movments, tones, kinesthetics). - EMI on the other hand is much more within the client's tolerance, where the speed and range of the movements is generally much slower, and done at the pace that the client is comfortable with.